prism4time/k-Curve/README.md

 - [numpy](https://docs.scipy.org/doc/)
 - [scipy](https://www.scipy.org/docs.html)

-## TODO
+## Deficiency
-_hope I can change it better in the coming months
-- [ ]still need some optimization to make it fast,maybe some CPython extensions.
+- As a program which should focus on performance I really do not think my code is good enough, maybe it need some optimization to make it fast,maybe some CPython extensions...
-- [ ]haven't implemented cases where the ponits don't connect at last.
+- Do not implement the condition where the curve does not close.